DanialArab/Geospatial_Data_Science/My GIS Projects/README.md

         fountains_within_buffer = drinking_fountains[drinking_fountains.intersects(greenways_buffer.unary_union)]

-These info is summarized as a dataframe whose screenshot is depicted in the following:
+These info is summarized as a dataframe whose screenshot of the first 15 records is depicted in the following:

+In total there is 111 highly accessible drinking fountains out of the 278 total fountins along the green pathways in Vancouver.